SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates MRNS, VCSA, MHLD On Behalf Of Shareholders

 Date

-NEW YORK, Dec.
-30, 2024 /PRNewswire/ -- Halper Sadeh LLC, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
+31, 2024 (GLOBE NEWSWIRE) -- Halper Sadeh LLC, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:

 Halper Sadeh LLC may seek increased consideration for shareholders, additional disclosures and information concerning the proposed transaction, or other relief and benefits on behalf of shareholders.
 We would handle the action on a contingent fee basis, whereby you would not be responsible for out-of-pocket payment of our legal fees or expenses.